zanderxrf15/laravel_project/README.md

 ![Screenshot 2024-09-30 182403](https://github.com/user-attachments/assets/26488f06-a082-47c6-af5a-dedf55f01d14)

 The database stores data of the users, categories, and posts of the blog.
-It is automatically updated when there are changes to the users, categories, posts of the blog.
+It is automatically updated when there are changes to the users, categories, and posts of the blog.